ETMC Tyler is a Primary Stroke Center

 In other cases a stent retriever may be used to navigate blood vessels in the brain, find the clot and pull it out.
 In some patients, a tumor may be applying pressure to block blood flow, and surgeons can use catheters to interrupt the blood flow and starve the tumor.

 Still it’s important to remember that treatment must be given quickly.
-After the onset of symptoms, doctors say, there are only a few hours of time available to give effective treatment resulting in a good recovery.
+After the onset of symptoms, there are only a few hours of time available to give effective treatment resulting in a good recovery.

 Each patient receives a customized plan, drawing on these resources:

 - ETMC cardiopulmonary rehabilitation centers in Athens, Cedar Creek Lake, Chandler, Henderson, Hideaway Lake, Jacksonville, Lake Palestine, Pittsburg, Quitman, Rusk, Sulphur Springs and Tyler.

 - ETMC Olympic Centers located in Canton, Cedar Creek Lake, Chandler, Hideaway Lake, Jacksonville, Lake Palestine, Mineola, Pittsburg, Rusk, Sulphur Springs and Tyler.